wwoast/constantina/docs/UPGRADE.md

 ## Upgrade Notes

+### 0.5.6

+The configuration files related to secrets were reorganized, so that file monitoring tools can more easily track changes to sensitive keys and passwords separately from the preferences that govern thoes secrets.
+Contents from `shadow.ini` were split off, with only password hashes remaining in this file.
+Server keys are now found in `keys.ini`, and key algorithms and password length settings moved to `sensitive.ini`.

 ### 0.5.5

 The `X-Sendfile` trampolining support involved overhauling the Nginx and Apache configurations for Constantina. `INSTALL.md` describes the current configuration setup that works for Constantina going forward.